ChrisWhealy/hieroglyphy/docs/strings.md

 !![] + !![] + !![] + !![] + !![] + !![] + !![] + !![] + !![] + !![] + !![] + !![] + !![] + !![] + !![] + !![] + !![]   // 17
 ```

-However, if we convert the digits of index `17` to the strings `'1'` and `'7'`, then encode these digits then concatenate and coerce to a number, we will have a much shorter representation.
+However, if we convert the digits of index `17` to the strings `'1'` and `'7'`, encode these digits then concatenate and coerce to a number, we will have a much shorter representation.

 Given that our minimal alphabet consists only of the characters `+!(){}[]`, how do we coerce a value to a string?